gitMike727/Tiny-Bait/GDD.md

 <i>Dialogoue:</i> Custom dialogue between the characters to introduce origin stories.
 <br>
 <br>
-<i>Operable Vehicle:</i> Progress far enough in the game and get rewarded a boat.
-A vehicle that can be used to traverse into farther into the ocean.
+<i>Operable Vehicle:</i>  A vehicle that can be used to traverse the ocean.
 <br>
 <br>
 <i>Character Customization:</i> Customize your character with different wadrobes and accessories.